 Here To Grow

-This history-based booklet began with my plantation in Georgia.
-I had this idea that when my viewer held the booklet, they would be able to “step into my plantation.”
+This history-based booklet began with my family's plantation in Georgia.
+I had this idea that when my viewers held the booklet, they would be able to “step onto our plantation.”

 Art Direction, Print

-Create a 12-page brochure to teach a set of young art students about the different print processes.
-The final brochure will be printed in color front and back and will be saddle-stitched.
-You will work with the CMYK color limitation and you can include bleeds across the brochure.
+I was tasked to create a 12-page brochure to teach a set of young art students about the different print processes.
+The final brochure was to be printed in color (front and back) and was to be saddle-stitched.
+I needed to work with the CMYK color limitation and include bleeds across the brochure.

 All of the visuals for this brochure tie directly back into my plantation.
 The cover is actually from a rubbing of a tree that my great-grandfather planted in the early ‘20s.
 I wanted to be able to show all of the exciting aspects of my tree farm in either the illustrations or the photos.

 The photos were taken by me, and as you can see, I used the longitude and latitude of the location of the tree, so you can see for yourself where my heritage first began.